frank0434/QuickTestMassBalanceCalculator/README.md

 The goal of Qtest_shinyApp is to implementate shiny application to QTMB as developed in N messure it mange it SFF project

+# How to add a new crop

+- New set of paras for A C B M in excel
+  A should be 0 or positive values
+- read in and organise
+- connect to sqlite3
+- insert new

 # Basic information

 The previous tool is in Excel format coded by VB.